-I recommend that you click on that link now, and sign up for the group.
-Make sure you sign up for all email announcements as opposed to a digest.
+This course uses Canvas.
+Know how to access your account and check for messages.
+Make sure you adjust the settings so all announcements are also sent to you via e-mail.
 That way, you will get all announcements as they are made.
 Don't worry, only I and the TAs can post, so you won't be getting any spam.
 If for whatever reason you don't wish to sign up, that is OK.
 You can still visit the page to read any announcements without signing up.
 But since the announcements won't be emailed to you, you will have to remember to visit the page often to read the announcements.
-Remember, you are responsible for any information or announcements posted to this group.
+Remember, you are responsible for any information or announcements posted to Canvas.